swapnilduttaofficial/swapnilduttaofficial/README.md

-- 👋 Hi, I’m @swapnilduttaofficial
+- 👋 Hi, I’m @swapnildutta
-- 👀 I’m interested in web development and graphic designing (UI/UX)
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning html, css, javascript, bootstrap, mongodb and SQL
+- 🌱 I’m currently learning Java and DSA
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 You can contact me in my mail id swapnilduttaofficial@outlook.com

 <!---